-Alexandre Kiabski is Of Counsel in Quinn Emanuel’s Paris office.
+Alexandre Kiabski is in Quinn Emanuel’s Paris office as Counsel.
 He joined the firm in 2020.
 His practice focuses on complex domestic and cross-border commercial litigation, as well as international arbitration.

 Prior to joining the firm, Alexandre worked for 8 years in the Dispute Resolution team of Linklaters LLP in Paris.
 While there, Alexandre handled multiple high stakes disputes before State courts in France and several African jurisdictions (Senegal, Gabon, the Democratic Republic of the Congo), across a broad range of industries, including the mining and energy sectors, and was seconded in 2016 to South African firm Webber Wentzel.